Element: Let’s start at the beginning. What exactly is public relations?

 Element: So, what do you do?

 TS: At the end of the day, Element PR is in charge of getting our clients’ names in the paper.
 With the caveat that the word paper, implies everything from The New York Times to a Twitter stream.
-We want people to read about our clients; the right people, that is, at the right frequency in the way that best impacts a business’s success.
+We want people to hear the stories about our clients; in a way that best impacts a business’s success.

 Element: So why did you start Element PR?